+

 Senior Winter League

-The Senior Winter League is something we introduced in 2024.
-It was well received and therefore it is back on the calendar this year.
+The Senior Winter League was introduced in 2024.
+Due to its popularity, it is back on the calendar this year.
 Entries to the Senior Winter League races are open to all runners aged U18 and above.

 This year representation counts more.
 One point will be allocated for each athlete who starts an event for their club.